 If you’re a nation, and a bully hits you, I think you should lay him out flat, suddenly, and with everything it takes to forever prevent the next punch.
 I know America doesn’t start wars, but when America gets sucked in by some tinpot dictator with a bad haircut and a pet word for God, (P. J. O’Rourke’s words, not mine), I cannot comprehend why we tiptoe around with so-called diplomacy and feed our soldiers to their bullying.
 If the bully punches first, I think he ought not have time to draw another breath before he gets knocked out cold instantly.
 The United States has had the ability to do that ever since the end of World War II.

 Our reason for going into Korea in 1950 was all about making the so-called United Nations look important and had nothing to do with protecting the United States.
-If we’ve blundered into a treaty to protect some little foreign country, then we need to do the same, because the bully which is North Korea is still there, and still just as evil 65 years after Woody was killed.
+If we’ve blundered into a treaty to protect some little foreign country, then we need to treat the bully the same as if he had hit us in the nose personally, because the bully which is North Korea is still there, and still just as evil 65 years after Woody was killed.
 And we still have troops on the ground there.
 What the hell is that all about?
 What will we do when the North resumes where it left off in 1953: “negotiate” or annihilate?

 Therefore, because we’re still playing war games in Asia, we have announced to the rest of the world that the United States is willing to march another 100,000 enthusiastic young American lemmings over the same precipice over the next, say, 65 years, so that diplomats can continue pretending to work for peace.
 In the words of Lewis Forester, “while Congress is patting each other on the back and referring to themselves as the honorable Mr. So-and-So, men still die.”
 These are the politicians in pressed suits whose motives need to be questioned, who argue that civilian casualties of a decisive response would be too high, who believe it is fitting and proper to kill 100,000 more Americans in the name of peace during one more lifespan.
 (These thoughts have been repeated in the novel, Cold Morning Shadow.)